estefaniagPerez/secure-mail/README.md

     // Generate mail
     MimeBodyPart mail = encryptor.encryptMultiPart(msg, message);
     ```
-    Where _msg_ is the object to be sent, and that will contain the final encrypted data.
+    Where _msg_ is the object to be sent, which will contain the final encrypted data.
-    And where _message_ is the object that contains the information to be encrypted.
+    And _message_ is the object that contains the data to be encrypted.

 #### Certificates

-In order to use asymetric encryption - used by both `PGP` and `S/MIME` - it is neccesary to have,
+In order to use asymetric encryption - used in `PGP` and `S/MIME` - we will need,
-at least, two keys or certificates.
+at least, one key and one certificate.
 This is known as a public/privated key pair.
 The idea is to use the public key - that
 can be known by anyone - to encrypt the email.
 This email cannot be decrypted back into plain text with the public
-key - as such anyone can know the public key -, the email can only be decrypted with the privated key, which only
-the recipient knows - this private key needs to be kept in a secure location, and if leaked, anyone will be able to decypt the emails -.
+key, the email can only be decrypted with the privated key, which only the recipient has - this private key needs to be kept in a secure location, and if leaked, anyone will be able to decypt the emails -.

-Depending on the standard used to encrypt the email, the key pair will be generated in one of the following ways:
+Depending on the standard used to encrypt the email, the key pair is generated in one of the following ways:

 - `S/MIME`: the keypair can be generated using OpenSSL [ [REF](https://security.stackexchange.com/questions/17583/how-do-i-create-a-valid-email-certificate-for-outlook-s-mime-with-openssl) ]
-The private key needs to be installed on the recipient computer, this way the mail client will be able to
+The private key needs to be installed on the recipient computer, making it possible for the mail client to decrypt it.
-decrypt the email.

 - `PGP`: the keypair can be generated using the OpenPGP or GNUPGP software; or in some instances like ThunderBird
 using the mail client itself [ [REF](https://support.mozilla.org/en-US/kb/digitally-signing-and-encrypting-messages) ].